Sophia-bhs/slow5_pod5_converter/docs/POD5READER.md

 ## DESCRIPTION

-`pod5_reader()` takes a input paramaters args - the pod5 file name - and passes them through various c_api functions associated with reading a pod5 file developed by Oxford Nanopore technology.
+`pod5_reader()` takes a input paramaters args - the pod5 file name - and passes them through various c_api functions associated with reading a pod5 file, developed by Oxford Nanopore technology.
 This process is ran through a for loop where the pod5 data is read batch by batch, and then through a for loop again to store all the data of each row of each batch in a struct record.

 ### Data Structures